Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

-Flights in the evening are typically the cheapest time of the day to fly to Jomo Kenyatta.
+Flights in the afternoon are typically the cheapest time of the day to fly to Jomo Kenyatta.
 Flights at noon are usually the most expensive.

 Named after Kenya’s first prime minister and president, Jomo Kenyatta International (NBO) is the country’s main airport and Eastern and Central Africa’s busiest hub.
 It is located in the suburb of Embakasi, approximately 9.3 miles (15km) from Nairobi’s central business district, and welcomes more than five million passengers each year.